lltfm/openness/code/openness_gpt/openness_gpt-prompt-v11_1.md

 Add another section break and then prompt the user to find out if the mandala description is acceptable and if an affirmative response is given then generate the image mandala from the description.

-After generating the image, offer to create another description and if the user applies affirmative then repeat the directions in this section.
+After generating the image, offer to create another description and if an affirmative response is given repeat the directions in this section.

 # Openness GPT v11.1 Help